 Variances to the Subsurface Wastewater Disposal Rules

-If your system design does not meet the minimum requirements of the Subsurface Wastewater Disposal Rules it may be possible to obtain a variance to the Rules.
-There are two types of variances, First Time System and Replacement System.
+If a disposal system design does not meet the minimum requirements of the Subsurface Wastewater Disposal Rules, it may be possible to obtain a variance to the Rules.
+There are two types of system variances: First Time System and Replacement System.
 There are also two levels of approval: Local and State.

 First Time System Variances

-An application for a first time system variance consists of a completed application for a permit to install a system or part of a system.
-It must include complete plans and specifications for the proposed system and other pertinent information as required on the HHE-200 (design and application) and HHE-204 Form (Variance Request Form), along with the signatures of the owner/applicant, and the Local Plumbing Inspector.
+A request for a first time system variance is part of a complete application for a permit to install a system or part of a system.
+It must include complete plans and specifications for the proposed system and other pertinent information as required on the HHE-200 (design and application) and HHE-204 (variance request) forms, along with the signatures of the owner/applicant, the designing site evaluator, and the Local Plumbing Inspector.

 Replacement System Variances

 Replacement System Variances do not require a point score.
 Otherwise, they are very similar to First Time System Variances.
 An application for a Replacement System Variance consists of a completed application for a permit to install a system or part of a system.
 It must include complete plans and specifications for the proposed system and other pertinent information as required on the HHE-200 and HHE-204 Forms, along with the signatures of the owner/applicant and Local Plumbing Inspector.

 Most variances can be approved at the Local level by the Local Plumbing Inspector .
 In those cases where the Local Plumbing Inspector’s authority is exceeded, the Department of Health and Human Services will review the application, and issue an approval if appropriate.